morisawausa/QATool/README.md

-# _OccQATool
+# QA Tool Suite
-This repository holds the Occupant Fonts QA Tool for the Glyphs application.
-It serves as a way to manage the QA items agreed upon by the team and as an interface to run the relevant scripts.
+This repository holds the QA Tool Suite for the Glyphs application.
+It serves as a way to manage the quality assurance items agreed upon by the team and as an interface to run the relevant scripts.
+It is intended to check for consistency in the drawing of the font, surfacing issues that are best addressed directly within the application.
+For QA of technical standards, we recommend using Terminal-based tools such as [font bakery](https://github.com/fonttools/fontbakery).

+This is essentially a UI framework for organizing and running scripts for quality assurance checks.
+These are often specific to the project and foundry, so the tool would work best if you developed your own python scripts to include in the suite.
+Glyphs has great tutorials on [getting started with scripting](https://glyphsapp.com/learn/scripting-glyphs-part-1).

-> Note: The QA Tool only reports on items — it will never change anything in your font file.
-For scripts to assist in glyphs manipulation, access the [_GlyphsScripts](https://github.com/morisawausa/_GlyphsScripts) repository.
+> Note: The QA Tool is for detection, not fixing: it will only report on issues and will never change anything in your font file.
+If you find that there is a pattern of issues you may want to address programmatically, you will need to write separate scripts for them.

+(This tool is currently structured as something that can be installed within the `Glyphs Scripts` folder, with the intention that writing test scripts will be easier if you can easily `Reload Scripts` to update the Suite.
+With the latest versions of Glyphs however, it looks like this is no longer the case, and you may need to restart Glyphs to reflect edits to your QA tests.)

 ## Getting Started